 In conjunction with its endeavor to promote, nurture and commercialize the career of young artists, Zadok Gallery also ventures into the secondary market through its relationship with an extensive network of art brokers, galleries and collectors.
 Furthermore, it plans to incorporate an educational component into its activities.
 Soon it will initiate a program of talks, christened ZAGtalks, in which artists, art consultants, art brokers, curators and collectors will be invited to discuss the behavior of the art market, trends in collecting, and the creative process of many of its artists.
 These presentations will take place during the recently inaugurated “Last Thursday Walks.”

 Zadok Art Gallery plans an ambitious calendar of exhibitions for the remainder of the year.
 This will furnish the Wynwood Art District with two important ingredients: excellence and cultural diversity.

 Denise Colson is a freelance art critic based in Miami, FL

 AN ASIDE: Just loved this new gallery and was disappointed when it closed.
 The opening show was outstanding.
-I just took my new chic reading glasses with round frames off my face and just gazed at the works of art.
+I just took my new chic round eyeglasses off my face and just gazed at the works of art.
 These contemporary artists, I am referring to the ”Minimalism in the Line” exhibit and particularly Luca Artiol is truly an artist, poet and photographer.
 His shimmering photographs at certasinly memorable.
 When I first saw his work at the show I had on my reading glasses and as I glanced up from what I was reading to look I was taken aback.
 I thought the vibrating light from his photographs were caused by my glasses.
 But upon removing them, voila, it was not me at all.
 My partner had no idea what caused my gasp of delight at seeing Serenissama Dreaming Exhibition for the first time.

 Art Districts Magazine